-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Uniti Group Inc., a Maryland corporation (the "Company"), will be held on Thursday, May 14, 2020, at 8:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Uniti Group Inc., a Maryland corporation (the "Company"), will be held on Thursday, May 23, 2024, at 8:00 a.m.
 (Eastern time).
-The Annual Meeting will be completely virtual, which means stockholders will be able to attend the Annual Meeting, vote and submit questions during the live webcast of the Annual Meeting by visiting way virtually bareholders are the Annual Meeting by visiting
+The Annual Meeting will be completely virtual, which means stockholders will be able to attend the Annual Meeting, vote and submit questions during the live webcast of the Annual Meeting by visiting www.virtualshareholdermeeting.com/UNIT2024.